admb-project/admb/scripts/docker/quickstart-unix.md

-QuickStart - Using ADMB Docker Linux Image
+QuickStart - Using ADMB Docker Image for Linux
 ==========================================

 *ADMB-13.2*
 *Released March 15, 2024*

-Details prerequisites and procedures to use the ADMB Docker Linux image for building and running ADMB models with the [simple example](https://github.com/admb-project/admb/tree/main/examples/admb/simple).
+Details, prerequisites, and procedures to use the ADMB Docker Image for Linux for building and running ADMB models with the [simple example](https://github.com/admb-project/admb/tree/main/examples/admb/simple).

-ADMB Docker Linux Image
+ADMB Docker Image for Linux
 -----------------------

-The ADMB Docker image uses the *Debian 12.1 (Bookwork)* as the base container.
+The ADMB Docker Image for Linux uses the *Debian 12.1 (Bookwork)* as the base container.

 Below is the list of tools that are preinstalled.

-* Compiler - GNU GCC version 13.2 (or later?)
+* Compiler - GNU GCC version 13.2
 * ADMB - latest version

 Prerequisites
 -------------

-To use ADMB Docker Image for Linux, the operating system of host computer must be either Linux, MacOS or Windows.
+To use the ADMB Docker Image for Linux, the operating system of host computer must be either Linux, MacOS or Windows.

 * Download and install the [Docker Desktop](https://www.docker.com/products/docker-desktop/).